ElsevierSoftwareX/SOFTX-D-20-00075/README.md

 For each search, a new directory will be created in the current working directory.
 The directory name is taken from the object name parsed to `--obj` i.e., in the above example, a HD283571/ directory will be created.

 The collated photometry will be saved to file in this new directory.
 In the above example, this is called HD283571_phot.dat.
+The header of this photometry file contains the object name used in the search, the RA and Dec retrieved from SIMBAD, and the cone search radius used.

 Any retrieved spectra wll also be saved (in .fits format) to this directory.
 The original file names used in the ISO/SWS and CASSIS atlases are retained.